hamzaadalmis/bugzonegames.com/README.md

 ## Last Things

-This website (and repo) maintained by hamzaadalmis(hamzaadalmis344@gmail.com).
+This website (and repo) maintained by hamzaadalmis(hamzadalmis344@gmail.com).
 Repository is private.
+BugZone Games is indie developer which was founded by Hamza Adalmis in 2015.